 Types of Subscription Boxes

 The subscription box was born in 2010 with the launch of Birchbox, a $10-a-month beauty sample box.
 Since then, this business model has spread to nearly every kind of product you can buy.
-My Subscription Addiction, a site that reviews these services, currently lists more than 2,500 of them.
-Here are a few of the most common types of subscription boxes, and the most popular services of each type.
+In fact, there are now thousands of different types of subscriptions boxes.
+Here are a few of the most common types, and the most popular services for each.

 Beauty and Grooming

-The whole idea of the subscription box started with beauty boxes, and this is still one of the most common types, with over 340 listings at My Subscription Addiction.
+The whole idea of the subscription box started with beauty boxes, and this is still one of the most common types.
 Here are some of the top choices in this category:

 - Birchbox.
 This is the box that started it all, and it’s still one of the most popular, with over a million subscribers.
 For $10 per month or $110 per year, it provides an assortment of five beauty samples – all specially chosen to meet your particular tastes.
 Items include lipstick, mascara, skin cream, dry shampoo, and fragrance, all from high-end brands.
 If you like the samples in your monthly box, you can order full-size versions from the Birchbox website.
 Birchbox now offers a men’s grooming box as well, with products like hair gel, deodorant, and beard oil.